hedgewars/hw/share/hedgewars/Data/Names/README.md

 * Each hog of this team gets a random hat of this list.
 Repeat a hat name to jack up its probability.

 Each team is again separated by a separator line.
+The team name must not contain characters that would be forbidden in a file name (such as “/”, “\” or “:”).

 At the end of the final team, this line must be written (without the spaces):